 That’s why, whatever is vivaciously contagious in terms of culture, lifestyle or people is more than likely to appear in Beside – with special attention to those small, but priceless, voices, events and performances normally not given enough time and attention by the traditional, well-renowned magazines.

 Both of us, coming from a minority background, craved an opportunity to return to what we love doing – writing, expressing ourselves, making others heard, as we did during our previous journeys as journalists.
 Created for everybody who is in London for a short or long stay, Beside’s personal approach is strongly shaped by the owners who are also fairly new to London.
+We want to help you to ease yourself into the bustling capital of the UK – maybe you wanted to return to your hobbies after the relocation and you’re not sure where to start, maybe you want to start by taking smallest steps and picking up on good recommendations?
+We’ve been there.
+We’re with you.

 What’s in a name?
 If you’ve ever bought a vinyl single, you’d see that it has an A-side, that normally contains the hit, and a B-side, with another song that’s not meant to gather as much interest.
 But many, many times you can find lovely gems there that will stay with you for long, even if they’re not as popular with those who’d only stay tuned to what’s popular on the FM waves.
 With a little tweak (and Kasia’s crooked pronunciation), we switched it over to Beside: because we’re looking for things that are next to you that might be these hidden gems.
 And it is well known that we’re beside ourselves sometimes, but never beside the point.
 The idea for the name came during the uni times for Kasia – but she found a match for her creative enthusiasm in Chelsea, where she and Emi met.